 The BI-RADS score guidelines help your radiologist interpret the results of your mammogram.
 Comparing your most recent mammogram with your previous mammogram results is another way to get a more accurate diagnosis.

 When your health is on the line, it is important to be as proactive as possible.
-In addition to a healthy lifestyle with regular exercise and a diet rich in healthy food, screening tests can help keep you well.
+In addition to a healthy lifestyle with regular exercise and a diet rich in healthy food, screening tests for early detection can help keep you well.

 Three-dimensional imagery captures low-dose images of the breasts from different angles, which results in up to 300 pictures as opposed to only four from 2D mammograms.
 Research shows this method catches more cancer.